I’m Rick Pollak the Presentation Medic. I help virtual presenters capture and keep the attention of a remote audience.

 Teaching these presentation techniques to my colleagues was more satisfying to me than speaking at conferences in the USA and Canada.
 When I was offered an early retirement at the end of 2013, I jumped at the chance to start my “second-act career”.

-I started Presentation Medic to share what I’ve learned from 35 years of presenting complex concepts to non-technical audiences.
+I founded Presentation Medic to share what I’ve learned from presenting complex concepts to non-technical audiences.

 My “Unofficial” Bio

-Rick Pollak is the owner and Chief Explanation Officer of Presentation Medic, a company that specializes in curing boring technical presentations.
+Rick Pollak is the founder of Presentation Medic, a company that specializes in curing boring virtual presentations.
 Before starting his consulting business, he spent 35 years at Motorola, explaining complex wireless communications networks to non-technical audiences.

 Rick has been a featured speaker at technology conferences in the U.S. and Canada.
 He’s coached speakers for TEDx events and been a guest lecturer at Boston-area universities.
 Rick is an accomplished jazz musician (keyboard and guitar) who believes that structure and story are the keys to helping people remember songs and speeches.